Torpeedofv/alx-system_engineering-devops/0x16-api_advanced/README.md

 All your files must be executable
 The length of your files will be tested using wc
-All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') You must use the Requests module for sending HTTP requests to the Reddit APIT
+All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') You must use the Requests module for sending HTTP requests to the Reddit API